schrodingers-whale/Quantum-Superposition/README.md

 job = q.execute(circuit, backend=backend, shots = 500) # we manually set the circuit to run 500 times
 result = job.result()
 counts = result.get_counts(circuit)
-plot_histogram([counts]) # histogram with the percentage that the qubit collapsed into |0> or |1>
+plot_histogram([counts]) # bar graph with the probability that the qubit collapsed into |0> or |1>
 ```
 ![IBM Quantum Results: |0> = .520 and |1> = .480 representing the probability of each occurance.](./Pictures/Histogram.png)

 The bar graph depicts an approximate equal superposition, which is what we expect from the Hadamard gate.
-(You might be wondering why it isn’t exactly .5 and .5 as we would expect, this is because this quantum circuit was run on real quantum computers.
-At the moment all real quantum computers have noise resulting in some degree of inaccuracy.)
+(You might be wondering why it isn’t exactly .5 and .5 as we would expect: __This is because this quantum circuit was run on real quantum computers.__ At the moment all real quantum computers have noise, resulting in some degree of inaccuracy.)

 There’s a lot more math we can go into, and if you’d like to know more of the mathematical details check out the great resources in the description.